Inzhenerka/docs.getdbt.tech/website/blog/2025-04-18-dbt-mcp-server.md

 **Determining the most useful tools for the dbt MCP**

 What are the best and most useful set of tools to enable human in the loop and AI driven LLM access to structured data?
 The dbt MCP server presents our early explorations, but we anticipate that the Community will find many more.

 **How to handle hosting, authentication, RBAC and more**

 Currently the dbt MCP server is locally hosted, with access management via scoped service tokens from dbt Cloud or locally configured via your CLI.
 We expect there to be three levels via which we will continue to build out systems to make this not only safe and secure, but tailored to the needs of the specific user (human or agent) accessing the MCP.

 1. Hosting of the MCP: In the near future we will have a Cloud hosted version of the MCP alongside the current local MCP
-2. Managing data access with the MCP: We are committed to offering safe and trustworthy data and data asset access (think Oauth support and more)
+2. Managing data access with the MCP: We are committed to offering safe and trustworthy data and data asset access (think OAuth support and more)
 3. User and domain level context: Over the longer run we are looking into ways to provide user and domain specific knowledge about your data assets to the systems as they are querying it.

-Expect to hear more on this front on 5/28 (Link)
+Expect to hear more on this front on [5/28](https://www.getdbt.com/resources/webinars/2025-dbt-cloud-launch-showcase).

 This is a new frontier for the whole Community.
 We need to be having open, honest discussions about how to integrate these systems into our existing workflows and open up new use cases.